 PhD Geological Sciences

 My previous research is on the petrology and mantle geochemistry of Hawaiian lavas, specifically the lithium isotopic signatures of lavas spanning the entire Hawaiian island chain.
 Li isotopes offer the possibility of a different perspective on the origin of mantle sources to Hawaiian volcanism because it is a stable isotope fractionated in specific geologic environments (i.e. low temperature, aqueous system such as subduction zones).
 Tracing this "signature" in oceanic island basalts such as Hawaii provides insight about the recycling of crustal materials into the mantle.
+I have also investigated the Paleoproterozoic Albany Granite pluton in southeastern Wyoming for U-Pb geochronology, geochemical signature, petrology, and structure in relation to the Cheyenne Belt, a major crustal suture between the Wyoming Craton and younger terrains.

 - Clean lab preparation of samples, MC-ICP-MS analysis of Pb-Hf-Nd-Li, HR-ICP-MS analysis of trace elements, TIMS analysis of Sr, data processing and quality control (Pacific Center for Isotopic and Geochemical Research, UBC).